 Yevgeny Gorbachev | July 18th, 2017

 Time is money.
 Time is expensive.
 Time to market is twice as expensive.
-Time of a high-skilled developer is as much expensive as you could imagine.
+Time of a high-skilled developer is as expensive as you could imagine.
 That’s why a good commit message matters.

 Peter Hutterer pointed it out:

-In accordance with Peter Hutterer, a good commit message should answer the three questions:
+According to Peter Hutterer, a good commit message should answer the three questions: